yifeizhang08/behavioral-design-patterns-java/README.md

 Both Strategy and State patterns favor **_Composition over Inheritance_** through behavior encapsulation, however the decision on which pattern to use has a lot to do with the use-case.

-The Strategy Pattern could be more appropiate when you select an algorithm at runtime, and the context that is delegating to this algorithm object does not fundamentally change.
+The Strategy Pattern could be more appropriate when you select an algorithm at runtime, and the context that is delegating to this algorithm object does not fundamentally change.
 Examples might include selecting between different file compression or sorting algorithms.

 The State Pattern could prove more useful when the context object is changing conditions frequently, and certain behaviors are dependent on that state.
 In this case, you likely want the object to manage its own state transitions (as opposed to interventions from the client).
 Examples might include order processing or a document workflow.

+If an algorithm always follows the same order of steps, but these steps may vary in implementation or occasionally be skipped all together, the Template Method could be a good choice, as it offers the simplest implementation of the three patterns.
+An example might be a file processing system, where the file is processed in the same order each time, but certain steps my vary depending on the file type.

+While all patterns allow for operations to be encapsulated, the State and Strategy allow for encapsulation of the entire algorithm, meaning the steps and implementation of these algorithms can be as similar or dissimilar as desired.
+This offered a greater degree of flexibility over the Template Method.